-When hosting a talent show, it can be a challenge to develop fair judging criteria that is not entirely subjective.
+When hosting a talent show, it can be a challenge to develop fair criteria for judging talent that is not entirely subjective.
 It is possible to do, however, by using a simple numbering system that rates factors such as performance, originality, audience response and more.
-This makes totaling the criteria easier and the resulting scores fairer for the participants.
+This makes totaling the talent show judge sheet easier and the resulting scores fairer for the participants.
 It's also possible to add certain criteria that mean a reduction in points as well.

 Set a range of possible points from 1 to 20 for overall performance.
-It is defined as the contestant's ability to present original material that draws a positive response from the audience with personality, originality and poise.
+This is defined as the contestant's ability to present original material that draws a positive response from the audience with personality, originality and poise.
 It should reflect the overall impression of the performance rather than just one single element.

 Set a range of possible points from 1 to 10 for stage appearance.
 Scores for stage appearance should examine the following characteristics of the performer: displaying a neat appearance, performing cleanly and in character, exuding confidence, projecting personality, and showcasing originality.

 Set a range of possible points from 1 to 10 for personality.
 It is not just how much the contestant smiles during the performance.
 It is defined as how much the contestant puts her own heart and character into the performance.

 Set a range of possible point deduction from 1 to 5 for time deduction if the performance exceeds the allotted time.
 There may need to be a buzzer to completely cut off contestants who exceed a set time limit during their performance.
 This can also be defined as disqualifying them from the competition.